 The state is also noting a violation because the only physician at Woodhaven at the time of the investigation did not have the proper substance abuse scope of practice and the nursing staff was not adequately supervised.
 The report also said they found Woodhaven did not have a client rights officer like they are supposed to, who would take complaints from clients.

 The letter from the Ohio Department of Mental Health and Addiction Services says they’ve reviewed the alleged violations and are proposing to revoke Woodhaven’s certification.
 We’ve learned Woodhaven management has since requested a hearing to contest the allegations but months later, no date has been set.
 The hearing officer will decide whether or not Woodhaven should close.

 After talking with several staff members and former clients, they DON’T want to see a closure.
 They say the facility has a great opportunity to help people with addiction in the community.
 They just want to see better leadership and a better environment for those who are working through their addiction.

 “To shut it down when there is such an epidemic would be tragic.
 There is already a wait list at every other center for a bed,” said Stern.

 2 NEWS reached out to Woodhaven management several times about these allegations and have left a message with their attorney.

 We did receive a statement back from CEO James Goodwin that says, “Woodhaven has been working closely with the state of Ohio to address accusations it has made against it, most of which – including the most severe – we dispute.
 Woodhaven has worked hard to ensure it is delivering the highest quality services and care to those suffering from substance abuse, and is taking all necessary measures to ensure that those services will continue.”

-We’ll stay on top of this story and let you know what happens at that hearing.Grab the FREE WDTN News App for iPhone or Android.
+We’ll stay on top of this story and let you know what happens at that hearing.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.